graphia-app/graphia-app.github.io/guide/section3/1_load_graph_data.md

 For small datasets without attributes, pairwise (.txt) is a very simple and easy to construct format.
 Adjacency matrices can be loaded as (.csv, .tsv).
 For most other datasets, we recommend using a standardised graph format such as GML.

 Graphia supports the following file formats:
-- Adjacency Matrix (.csv, .tsv, .xlsx)
+- Adjacency Matrix (.csv, .tsv, .txt, .xlsx)
 - [Biopax OWL](http://www.biopax.org/owldoc/Level3/) (.owl)
 - [Cytoscape Exchange](https://home.ndexbio.org/data-model/) (.cx, .cx2)
 - [Graphviz DOT](https://www.graphviz.org/doc/info/lang.html) (.dot)